sangeethababu9223/carbon-ai-chat-open/packages/ai-chat/docs/WebComponent.md

 ### Overview

-AI chat shows two web components that act as a facade in front of the core AI chat.
+Carbon AI chat exports two web components.

 To use the `float` layout, refer to [cds-aichat-container](#chat-container).
 If you want to use a custom size, such as rendering in a sidebar, full-screen mode, or nested within your UI, refer to [cds-aichat-custom-element](#chat-custom-element).